Definition of Paradox

-From the above examples, we can say that normally paradox creates a humorous effect on the readers because of its ridiculousness.
-However, in literature, paradox is not just a clever or comical statement or use of words.
-Paradox has serious implication, because it makes such statements that often summarize the major themes of the work they are used in.
-Let us analyze some examples of paradox from some famous literary works:
+In literature, paradox is not just a clever or comical statement or use of words.
+Paradox has serious implication because it makes statements that often summarize the major themes of the work they are used in.
+Let us analyze some paradox examples from some famous literary works:

 “All animals are equal, but some are more equal than others”.

-Apparently, this statement does not make any sense.
+This statement seems to not make any sense.
 However, on closer examination, it gets clear that Orwell points out a political truth.
-The government in the novel claims that everyone is equal when it never treats everyone equally.
-It is the concept of equality stated in this paradox which is opposite to the common belief of equality.
+The government in the novel claims that everyone is equal but it has never treated everyone equally.
+It is the concept of equality stated in this paradox that is opposite to the common belief of equality.

 “I must be cruel to be kind.”